Davon-Rolage/Poetriumph/README.md

-# README for Poetorium Django Project
+# Poetriumph Django Project
-Poetorium is a Django project that allows users to translate poems from one language to another and save them to the PostgreSQL database.
+Poetriumph is a Django project that allows users to translate poems from one language to another and save them to the PostgreSQL database.
 ## Installation
 1. Create a virtual environment with `python -m venv venv`
-1. Activate the virtual environment with `venv\scripts\activate`
+1. Activate it with `venv\scripts\activate`
 1. Install required dependencies with `python -m pip install -r requirements.txt`
 1. Create a `.env` file which contains environment variables in the root directory of your project.
 Add the following variables:
 ```